jogl6303/jogl6303_dataMiningFinal/README.md

 I did not use very much coding for project.
 I would have liked to use more, but I didn't.
 I often forget I can code, so I just do things in Excel.
 This repository contains the data file I used, as well as a Python notebook with some functions I used to help me when constructing my project.

+I was having a lot of difficulty adding my files to my GitHub repository.
+I am not sure if they all got pushed through.